 Learn about common landlord-tenant issues.

 Yes.
-The landlord can seek equitable relief from the housing court to enjoin a nuisance, either in an independent civil action or on a motion as part of a summary process case.
+The landlord can seek equitable relief from the Housing Court to block a nuisance, either in an independent civil action or on a motion as part of a summary process case.

-But G.L. c.
-186 §22 authorizes water submetering in residential tenancies (except in public housing developments).
-The law allows a landlord to enter into a written agreement with a residential tenant whereby the landlord charges for water usage, if the landlord installs submetering equipment and also water conservation devices for all faucets, showerheads, and toilets in the unit.
+However, G.L. c.
+186 §22 authorizes water submetering in residential tenancies, except in public housing developments.
+The law allows a landlord to enter a written agreement with a residential tenant by which the landlord charges for water usage, if the landlord installs submetering equipment and water conservation devices for all faucets, shower heads, and toilets in the unit.
 The requirements of the law must be strictly observed.